SLAUC91/Raytracer/README.md

 C++ Multi-Threaded Raytracer

 This is a basic multi-threaded raytracer.
-This is mostly project from 2012.
+This is mostly a project from 2012.